Make your R code run faster! rco

 optimize_text(code)

-1. Optimize all .R code files into a folder
+code files into a folder

 optimize_folder("~/myfolder_to_optimize", recursive = FALSE)